The64thGamer/cheeseepedia/content/wiki/2024-cec-future-planning-survey.md

 ## Aftermath

 The feedback would culminate in the additional {{< wiki-link "CEC Legacy Locations" >}} being added in 2024, aside from Nanuet and later Ontario, Canada, which were chosen by CEC.
-In August however CEC would launch its revamp of the Fun Pass to become a subscription model, which drastically improved the company's earnings.<sup>(11)</sup> This leaned them away from them needing to earn money from fans and nostalgia, which led to everything else in the survey not being acted upon, including the feedback panel sign-up which never had a single email sent out (though this could change in the future).
+In August however CEC would launch its revamp of the Fun Pass to become a subscription model, which drastically improved the company's earnings.{{< cite 11 >}} This leaned them away from them needing to earn money from fans and nostalgia, which led to everything else in the survey not being acted upon, including the feedback panel sign-up which never had a single email sent out (though this could change in the future).
 CEC's current plans for the 50th anniversary are also only in early planning stages, and it is unclear what will be used from the survey results.

 ## Survey Transcription